s1ntaxe770r/blog/content/posts/lamport.md

 }
 ```
 ## Tick , [Tick](https://www.youtube.com/watch?v=tQAF5W6NS88)...
-while my doubts about my implementation still remain, I learnt a ton about more about clocks and shockingly the human perception of time.
-Beyond that  it was great to get a way from the grasp of Kubernetes.
+while my doubts about my implementation still remain, I learned a ton more about clocks and, shockingly, the human perception of time.
+Beyond that, it was great to get away from the grasp of Kubernetes.

-The full implementation is available [here](https://github.com/s1ntaxe770r/whyport-this-clock) , also a lot of the information here wouldn't be possible without these amazing authors:
+The full implementation is available [here](https://github.com/s1ntaxe770r/whyport-this-clock), also a lot of the information here wouldn't be possible without these amazing authors:

 - [Christian Galatolo](https://medium.com/outreach-prague/lamport-clocks-determining-the-order-of-events-in-distributed-systems-41a9a8489177)
 - [Lamport Clocks by Fredrico Ponzi](https://blog.fponzi.me/2024-02-02-lamport-clocks.html#what-problem-are-they-trying-to-solve)